techaucomau/eVoteAU/README.md

 <H2>Logging and Audits</H2>
 The details of a vote submission would be logged to an external system.
 Only strict access would be provided to authorised personnel and when accessed (read-only) would also be automatically published to a public website for the world to see.

+<H2>Scalability and timing </H2>
+To address the challenge of ensuring high availability of the service, particularly during peak times, such as when the voting window opens, the service would need to be overscaled.
+Far too often we've seen Government systems fail under load as the volume of traffic exceeds expections.

+To assist with reducing peak loads, the time window in which votes can be cast should be examined.
+Right now, the window of time to vote by postel voting is 2 weeks, but has been as much as 3 weeks out from the election date.
+Having a similar window for electronic voting will enable users to access the system over a longer period of time, rather than concentrating it on one individual day, exposing the system to what is effectively an engineered DDOS attack.